EvgenijK/TomeNET-Tileset/README.md

 There are some known problems with using graphics right now:

+- Windows: bmp from github seems to be corrupted when using in windows.
+Re-saving it in graphic editor solved the issue (like in Paint)
 - monster list shows wrong tiles https://github.com/TomenetGame/tomenet/issues/50
 - interface crash and packet errors if there is no graphic tiles for "Floor" features https://github.com/TomenetGame/tomenet/issues/51
 - in character overview window items that have tiles are not displayed correctly